haiyanmeng/config-sync-hierarchical-mode-example/config/README.md

 A valid Config Sync hierarchical root repository must include three subdirectories: `cluster/`, `namespaces/`, and `system/`.

-The `cluster/` directory contains configs that apply to entire clusters (such as ClusterRole, ClusterRoleBinding), rather than to namespaces.
+The `cluster/` directory contains configs that apply to entire clusters (such as CRD, ClusterRole, ClusterRoleBinding), rather than to namespaces.

 The `namespaces/` directory contains configs for the namespace objects and the namespace-scoped objects.